 Security requirements have often been thought of as antithetical to developer productivity–how could rules and policies possibly make a DevOps engineer’s life easier?
 To understand, let’s take a look at how security demands impact an organization’s DevOps engineers.
 Once we understand the challenge, we can delve into how DevSecOps tools can actually improve overall productivity.

 The Impact of Security Demands on DevOps Velocity

 Modern applications require a security review before their deployment.
-This review can prevent the compromise of the application, the releasing organization, and the assets of this organization.
+This code review can prevent the compromise of the application, the releasing organization, and the assets of this organization.
 However, if unsupported, security impacts an organization’s top line and can contribute to developer burnout.

 To support effective DevSecOps operations, organizations should consider the following difficulties in enforcing security within DevOps workflows: